California wildfire victims helped by Salvation Army, Red Cross

-“It was like an out-of-body experience,” Crooks, 33, told Fox News on Friday.
+“It was like an out-of-body experience,” Crooks, 33, told Fox News.
 “You see fires on TV and are desensitized to them.
 But you never know when it’s going to be your home.”

 It was a last-minute decision that saved Crooks and her family from the flames; she and her husband decided to make the trip to Target a family outing, opposed to one of them staying home with their young daughter, she said.